Epitome Pictures

 Epitome Pictures Inc. (later known as DHX Studios Toronto) was a Canadian film and television production company based in Toronto, Ontario.
 Founded by Linda Schuyler and Stephen Stohn in 1992, the company is best known for producing Degrassi: The Next Generation and Degrassi: Next Class, the fourth and fifth respective entries of the Degrassi teen drama franchise, of which was co-created by Schuyler.
 Other television series produced by Epitome include Liberty Street, Riverdale, and The L.A.
 Complex.

-In 2016, Epitome was absorbed into DHX Media and the Epitome name and branding ceased.
+Epitome was acquired by DHX Media in 2014.

 History

 Linda Schuyler and Stephen Stohn founded Epitome Pictures in 1992, and purchased its first studio building in 1995, to film Riverdale.
 At the time, the studio was allegedly "in a sorry state, with snow melting on the leaking roof and cans catching the water".
 Its main headquarters were located on a 100,000 square-foot lot in Bartley Drive in Toronto, Ontario.
 In April 2014, the company and its library, including the Degrassi series produced before Epitome (The Kids of Degrassi Street, Degrassi Junior High, Degrassi High, and the non-fiction documentary series Degrassi Talks), was acquired by fellow Canadian television producer DHX Media for $33 million.

-After the buyout, Epitome's assets were absorbed into DHX Media, and the studio was renamed DHX Media Toronto in 2016.
-On April 2, 2019, DHX announced plans to sell the Bartley Drive studio for $12 million, as part of their intentions to streamline its physical operations across Canada.
-In September that year, DHX Media was renamed WildBrain.
+After the buyout, Epitome's assets were absorbed into DHX Media.
+On April 2, 2019, as part of a strategic review, DHX announced plans to sell the Bartley Drive studios for $12 million to help pay down its debts.